dougwells/Udemy_Github_Course/README.md

 # Starter Web Repo

 This repository is for showing how Git and GitHub work Adding a line for rebasing example.
-More features from newbranch (myfeature) to show how rebasing helps eliminate conflicts.
+Updating emergency fix after stash.

 ## Introduction
 example 1